harish040506/Team-Debuggers/README.md

 ## 1. Introduction

+SkillDeltaX is an **Agentic AI–based career readiness platform** designed for **final-year students and early professionals applying to competitive technical roles** who face repeated rejections despite meeting basic job requirements.

-SkillDeltaX is an **Agentic AI–based career readiness platform** that helps candidates understand *why* they get rejected during hiring processes and *what exactly* they need to improve to become competitive.
+The platform helps candidates understand *why* they get rejected during hiring processes and *what exactly* they need to improve to become competitive.

 Unlike existing career platforms that provide isolated resume scores, aptitude tests, or generic recommendations, SkillDeltaX focuses on **comparative career diagnosis**.
 It evaluates a candidate **relative to profiles that actually get selected**, uncovering hidden gaps that are otherwise invisible.

-The system is designed to act as a **career co-pilot**, continuously analyzing the user’s profile, reasoning over skill and market expectations, planning improvement steps, and delivering actionable guidance.
+The system is designed to act as a **career co-pilot**, continuously analyzing the user’s profile, reasoning over skill and market expectations, planning improvement steps, and delivering actionable guidance grounded in real hiring outcomes.

 ---